Spyderco: Blade steels

 MBS-26, a Japanese [stainless] steel, very fine grained with high corrosion resistance used in the Catcherman and in most kitchen knives by Spyderco.

 N690CO, an Austrian stainless steel similar to VG-10.
 Currently found in the Squeak and previously used in Spydercos manufactured by Fox Cutlery.

 VG-10 (V金10号), a Japanese steel developed for the horticulture industry by Takefu, often hardened around the RC60 range.
 Reported to have better corrosion resistance but less edge retention than S30V.
 Appreciated for taking a fine edge, and being easy to sharpen, while still holding an edge well.
 Used in most of the firm's Japanese-made knives.

-ZDP-189, a premium Japanese powdered super-steel made by Hitachi, hardened to RC 62–67, with very high carbide volume.
-Has excellent edge-holding ability, although it trails behind S90V and S110V in that regard.
+ZDP-189, a Japanese powdered super-steel made by Hitachi, hardened to RC 62–67, with very high carbide volume.
+Has inferior edge-holding ability to S90V and S110V.

 Collaborations

 Through the years, Spyderco has collaborated with numerous custom knife makers in the design of various models.